MicrosoftDocs/Azure-RMSDocs.fr-fr/Azure-RMSDocs/configure-policy.md

 Quand une étiquette est appliquée à un document ou un e-mail, en arrière-plan, l’étiquette est stockée dans les métadonnées afin que les applications et services puissent lire l’étiquette :

-- Dans les e-mails, ces informations sont stockées dans l’en-tête x- : **msip_labels: MSIP_Label_\<GUID>_Enabled=True;**
+- In emails, this information is stored in the x-header: **msip_labels: MSIP_Label_\<GUID>_Enabled=True**

-- Pour les documents Word (. doc et. docx), les feuilles de calcul Excel (. xls et. xlsx), les présentations PowerPoint (. ppt et. pptx) et les documents PDF, ces métadonnées sont stockées dans la propriété personnalisée suivante : **MSIP_Label_\<GUID > _enabled = true**
+- For Word documents (.doc and .docx), Excel spreadsheets (.xls and .xlsx), PowerPoint presentations (.ppt and .pptx), and PDF documents, this metadata is stored in the following custom property: **MSIP_Label_\<GUID>_Enabled=True**

-Pour les e-mails, les informations d’étiquette sont stockées lors de l’envoi de l’e-mail.
-Pour les documents, les informations d’étiquette sont stockées lors de l’enregistrement du fichier.
+For emails, the label information is stored when the email is sent.
+For documents, the label information is stored when the file is saved.

-Pour identifier le GUID d’une étiquette, recherchez la valeur ID d’étiquette dans le volet **étiquette** de la portail Azure, lorsque vous affichez ou configurez la stratégie de Azure information protection.
+To identify the GUID for a label, locate the Label ID value on the **Label** pane in the Azure portal, when you view or configure the Azure Information Protection policy.
 Pour les fichiers auxquels des étiquettes sont appliquées, vous pouvez également exécuter l’applet de commande PowerShell [Get-AIPFileStatus](/powershell/module/azureinformationprotection/get-aipfilestatus) pour identifier le GUID (MainLabelId ou SubLabelId).
 Si une étiquette a des sous-étiquettes, spécifiez toujours le GUID de la sous-étiquette et non celui de l’étiquette parente.

 ## <a name="next-steps"></a>Étapes suivantes